AkshatJain9/Fitomatic/FirebaseInformation.md

 ### Firebase Tutor Accounts

-Username: tutor1@gmail.com, Password: testing1
+Username: tutor1@gmail.com, Password: testing1 <br>
-Username: tutor2@gmail.com, Password: testing2
+Username: tutor2@gmail.com, Password: testing2 <br>
-Username: tutorone@gmail.com, Password: password
+Username: tutorone@gmail.com, Password: password <br>

 Note: although we provided some user accounts as requested, fully functioning account creation is included which can be used to create new user accounts.

+We simulated peer to peer messaging between the first two tutor accounts.

 ### Firebase Data Instances